phj128/Qwen2.5-Omni/README.md

 ## News
+* 2025.04.11: We release the new vllm version which support audio ouput now!
+Please experience it from source or our docker image.
 * 2025.04.02: ⭐️⭐️⭐️ Qwen2.5-Omni reaches top-1 on Hugging Face Trending!
 * 2025.03.29: ⭐️⭐️⭐️ Qwen2.5-Omni reaches top-2 on Hugging Face Trending!
 * 2025.03.26: Real-time interaction with Qwen2.5-Omni is available on [Qwen Chat](https://chat.qwen.ai/).
 Let's start this amazing journey now!